Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

    arguments represent positional and keyword arguments of the call to :meth:`__init__`.

-   The :c:member:`~PyTypeObject.tp_init` function, if not *NULL*, is called when an instance is created normally by calling its type, after the type's :c:member:`~PyTypeObject.tp_new` function has returned an instance of the type.
-If the :c:member:`~PyTypeObject.tp_new` function returns an instance of some other type that is not a subtype of the original type, no :c:member:`~PyTypeObject.tp_init` function is called; if :c:member:`~PyTypeObject.tp_new` returns an instance of a subtype of the original type, the subtype's :c:member:`~PyTypeObject.tp_init` is called.
-(VERSION
+   The :attr:`tp_init` function, if not *NULL*, is called when an instance is created normally by calling its type, after the type's :attr:`tp_new` function has returned an instance of the type.
+If the :attr:`tp_new` function returns an instance of some other type that is not a subtype of the original type, no :attr:`tp_init` function is called; if :attr:`tp_new` returns an instance of a subtype of the original type, the subtype's :attr:`tp_init` is called.
-   NOTE: described here is what is implemented in Python 2.2.1 and later.
-In Python 2.2, the :c:member:`~PyTypeObject.tp_init` of the type of the object returned by :c:member:`~PyTypeObject.tp_new` was always called, if not *NULL*.)

    This field is inherited by subtypes.